 Karnataka RERA is one of the most active real estate regulatory bodies in India.
 K-RERA gives you, the citizen, the liberty to check real estate projects’ compliance online.
 The Real Estate (Regulation and Development) Act, 2016 (RERA) makes it easy for agents, buyers, and developers to register real estate online.

-This article will deal with everything you need to know about RERA Karnataka – the complaint project of real estate, how to check the lists of the compliance and registered broker of RERA, provisions, benefits, etc.
+This article will deal with everything you need to know about RERA full form Karnataka – the complaint project of real estate, how to check the lists of the compliance and registered brokers of RERA, provisions, benefits, etc.

 First Things First; What Is RERA Karnataka Of Real Estate Sector?

 The RERA Karnataka is one of the active bodies in India that came into force on 1st May 2017.
 The RERA projects give an individual the liberty to file a complaint or even check for compliance of RERA registered projects, virtually.

 To be specific, Karnataka.RERA is the second most active RERA body after Maharashtra that was successful in implementing the Real Estate Regulation (RERA) Act.
 The body made further implementations for the ease of all agents and homebuyers by launching the online portal, useful for registering and filing complaints.

 In March 2016, with the consent of houses of the parliament, the Real estate (regulation and development) act took action in approximately 19 states and union territories of the country.
 These include: